TULiberalArts/Geography-and-Urban-Studies/pages/student-life.md

 # meta-data variables
 title: Student Life
 description: >-
-  Get help with academic resources, student organizations and scholarships for Geography and Urban Studies students at Temple University.
+  Explore study abroad options, scholarship and award opportunities, and undergraduate and graduate student organizations such as Association of American Geographers, and the Urban Affairs Association at Temple University’s College of Liberal Arts.
 keywords: 'study abroad, scholarships, student organizations at Temple, Association of American Geographers, Urban Affairs Association'
 # custom variables
 sidebar: false